Skip to main content

 About Nyerere

 Nyerere National Park, renamed from the Selous Game Reserve (the largest game reserve in Africa) in 2019 to honour Tanzania's founding president Julius Nyerere, is one of the world's largest protected areas.
 The park covers approximately 30,893 square kilometres — just the northern section of the former Selous, now under national park management — while the southern portion remains a game reserve.
-The Nyerere-Selous ecosystem as a whole spans over 50,000 km² and is UNESCO World Heritage Site.
-The park is defined by the mighty Rufiji River and its delta, the Stiegler's Gorge (now the site of a controversial hydroelectric dam), and vast miombo woodland wilderness.
+[1] The Nyerere-Selous ecosystem as a whole spans over 50,000 km² and is a UNESCO World Heritage Site, inscribed in 1982 as the Selous Game Reserve.
+[2] The park is defined by the mighty Rufiji River and its delta, the Stiegler's Gorge (now the site of a controversial hydroelectric dam), and vast miombo woodland wilderness.
 It supports some of Africa's largest elephant, hippo, and crocodile populations.

 Wildlife Ecosystems

-Nyerere/Selous supports Africa's largest elephant population (over 100,000 animals in the broader ecosystem, though severely reduced by poaching since the 1980s).
-The Rufiji River sustains one of the world's largest Nile crocodile populations and thousands of hippos.
+Nyerere/Selous supports one of Africa's largest elephant populations; a 1976 survey recorded approximately 109,000 in the broader Selous ecosystem before poaching devastated numbers through the 1980s and again in 2009-2013.
+[1] The Rufiji River sustains one of the world's largest Nile crocodile populations and thousands of hippos.
 Lion prides are exceptionally large, reflecting the abundant prey base.
-Wild dog populations here are among the highest remaining in Africa.
-Buffalo herds of tens of thousands roam the miombo woodlands.
+Wild dog populations here are among the highest remaining in Africa, with the Selous-Nyerere landscape estimated to hold 800-1,000 wild dogs.
+[2] Buffalo herds of tens of thousands roam the miombo woodlands.
 The ecosystem supports a full suite of predators including leopard, spotted hyena, cheetah, and side-striped jackal.
-The Rufiji River delta is among East Africa's most important wetland systems, with migratory birds seasonally swelling the already impressive year-round list of 440+ species.
+More than 440 bird species have been recorded in the park.
+[3]

 Flora Ecosystems